 it is remarkably easy for women to find information about how to have a happy and healthy childbirth and parenting experience,but stunningly difficult for women to get clear and helpful information on PPD

 In a study on the accuracy of information on websites about postpartum depression only 5 sites out of 34 provided more than 75% correct responses to questions about postpartum depression.
-Eleven of these 34 sites contained little or no useful information.
+Eleven of these 34 sites contained little or no useful information, Practical Parents in Training gives awesome advice for new parents to overcome this situation, PPD usually isn’t a condition that you can treat on your own.

 Luckily for Dutch reading audience of this blog there is an excellent site about pregnancy and psychiatry, het landelijk kenniscentrum Psychiatrie en Zwangerschap.
 Are you aware of any English site about postpartum depression, please let me know in the comments for other readers.